Man the forts! Top Cornish castles

 Restormel Castle, Lostwithiel

 Restormel is said to be one of the most remarkable castles in Britain – and certainly sits among some beautiful countryside near Lostwithiel, with far reaching views across the valley to the river Fowey.
 The present circular structure, built in the late 13th century, was a luxurious retreat for its medieval owners and was twice visited by Edward, the Black Prince.
-Now looked after by the English Heritage, the castle is open Weds – Sun.
+Now looked after by the English Heritage, don’t miss the new walking trail between the castle and Muddy fave Duchy of Cornwall Nursery.

 Launceston Castle, Launceston

-Open Fridays to Sundays only at the moment, Launceston Castle is an imposing sight in the town itself, the ancient capital of Cornwall.
+Launceston Castle is an imposing sight in the town itself, the ancient capital of Cornwall.
 Building of the castle started soon after the Norman Conquest – it is an unusual keep consisting of a 13th-century round tower built by Richard, Earl of Cornwall, inside an earlier circular shell-keep.
 The castles main function used to be a prison before Bodmin Jail was constructed.
+Closed some Saturdays so check before you make a trip.

 Castle-an-Dinas, St Columb Major